Yarn Types : What Type of Yarn Suits Your Needs

 1. Wool

-Wool is available from many different animals, which can create a variety of textures for the knitter as they work on their projects.
-Sheep’s wool is by far one of the most common types that people use in crafting because it has such softness and versatility!
-It’s warm yet not too hot if used appropriately – making it perfect for winter sweaters or scarves during the cooler months without being uncomfortable while working in those adverse weathers.
+Wool is available from many different animals, which creates a variety of textures for the knitter as they work on their projects.
+Sheep’s wool is one of the most common types that people use in crafting because of its exceptional softness and versatility.
+Wool provides warmth without overheating when used appropriately, making it perfect for winter sweaters or scarves during cooler months.

-Plus, these yarns can be dyed into color transitioning yarn pretty effortlessly.
+These yarns dye into color transitioning yarn pretty effortlessly.

 Properties of Wool